-2. Does the worker or the employer control worker's opportunities for profit and loss?
+- Does the worker or the employer control the worker’s opportunities for profit and loss?

-3. Does the worker or the employer provides the equipment/facilities necessary to perform the job?
+- Does the worker or the employer provide the equipment/facilities necessary to perform the job?

-5. What is the expectation of permanency between the worker and the employer? and
+- What is the expectation of permanency between the worker and the employer?

-6. How much and what degree of control does the employer has over the work performed?
+- How much and what degree of control does the employer have over the work performed?

 Additionally, the Internal Revenue Service (IRS) evaluates a few different factors to make this determination.
 These factors include:

-1. Does the company have the right to control how the worker perform his or her job?
+- Does the company have the right to control how the worker performs his or her job?

-2. Does the company or the worker control the business aspects of the workers job, such as determining how the worker is paid, what expenses are reimbursed, and who provides needed tools and supplies? and
+- Does the company or the worker control the business aspects of the worker’s job, such as determining how the worker is paid, what expenses are reimbursed, and who provides needed tools and supplies?

-While no one factor is determinative, taken as whole these factors provide guidance concerning whether you should be considered an independent contractor or an employee.
+While no one factor is determinative, taken as a whole, these factors provide guidance concerning whether you should be considered an independent contractor or an employee.